SSCP versus CCSP: Cloud security or systems security?

 Benefits of being SSCP-certified

-- Career advancement: the SSCP credential boosts your career in the realm of IT infrastructure security.
+- Career advancement: The SSCP credential boosts your career in the realm of IT infrastructure security.

 - Versatile skills: SSCP skills can be applied to disparate methodologies and technologies due to their vendor-neutral nature.

-- The community of professionals: once you successfully pass and obtain your SSCP credential, you will be able to gain access to a global community of like-minded cybersecurity leaders.
+- The community of professionals: Once you successfully pass and obtain your SSCP credential, you will be able to gain access to a global community of like-minded cybersecurity leaders.

 Benefits of being CCSP-certified

-- Career advancement: the CCSP certification opens the floodgates on new job opportunities and demonstrates that the CCSP-certified employee has cloud knowledge and commitment to the cloud security profession.
+- Career advancement: The CCSP certification opens the floodgates on new job opportunities and demonstrates that the CCSP-certified employee has cloud knowledge and commitment to the cloud security profession.

-- Versatility: like SSCP, the CCSP’s vendor-neutral capability allows a candidate to apply their skills across different cloud platforms.
+- Versatility: Like SSCP, the CCSP’s vendor-neutral capability allows a candidate to apply their skills across different cloud platforms.

-- Expand knowledge: the CCSP credential certifies that the certification holder attains the appropriate knowledge for applying the best practices to cloud security architecture, design, operations and service orchestration.
+- Expand knowledge: The CCSP credential certifies that the certification holder attains the appropriate knowledge for applying the best practices to cloud security architecture, design, operations and service orchestration.

-- The community of professionals: like the SSCP credential, CCSP also allows cloud security professionals to gain access to a global community of like-minded cybersecurity professionals.
+- The community of professionals: Like the SSCP credential, CCSP also allows cloud security professionals to gain access to a global community of like-minded cybersecurity professionals.

 SSCP versus CCSP: Which certification is right for me?

 The SSCP certification focuses on systems security, whereas the CCSP certification concentrates on cloud infrastructure security.
-Obtaining one of these or both certifications depends on the job role(s) you will perform in your organization.
+Obtaining one or both of these certifications depends on the job role(s) you will perform in your organization.

 Each enterprise may have a varying risk tolerance that will contribute to its choice of solution: on-premises systems security or cloud security.
 For instance, risk-averse organizations will prefer keeping their data internally and thus require an on-premise solution.
-Risk-sensitive organizations include banks and credit card companies as well as those related to national security.
+Risk-sensitive organizations include banks and credit card companies, as well as those related to national security.
 On the other hand, establishments with less data sensitivity may like a cloud-based solution.

 In some cases, companies prefer on-premises solutions for their core business activities while leveraging cloud technology for several other protections, such as email security or social media security.